 For most individuals, pimples or acne is an inherited condition of the pores.
 When somebody is at risk to pimples, their pores clog with dead skin cells much faster than normal.
 Healthy pores shed close to one layer of dead skin cells per day within the pore.
 But acne-prone pores shed up to five layers of dead skin cells per day.
 The body simply can’t sustain with keeping the pore clear.
 Technically, this is called “retention hyperkeratosis” i.e dead skin cells shedding more quickly than the pore can expel them.

 Bacteria in the pores, to which the body becomes ‘allergic’.

-The microorganism or bacterial that causes pimples are known as Propionibacterium acnes.
+The micro-organism or bacteria that causes pimples are known as Propionibacterium acnes.
 They become a problem only when a pore becomes blocked.
 This happens when excess oil or sebum mixes with dead skin cells to form a “plug.”
 The bacteria build up in the oil inside the blocked pore.
-The body responds by sending cells to kill the bacteria, causing the pore and surrounding skin to swell and creating the little red bumps with white centres known as pimples.
+The body responds by sending cells to kill the bacteria.
+This causes the pore and surrounding skin to swell hence causing pimples.

 Skin irritation or scratching of any sort will activate inflammation.